 - Node software.
-Node software is free of charge.
-The Commission, through EMSA, is in charge to develop, maintain and provide operational support for the node software to the stakeholders. - Adaptor software.
+The node software is free of charge.
+The Commission, through EMSA, is in charge of developing, maintaining and providing operational support for the node software to the stakeholders. - Adaptor software.
 The cost needs to be estimated case by case.
 It largely depends on the capabilities of the legacy systems and the number of information exchange services to be developed.